-Hurricane Beryl slams into Texas coast
+Beryl hits Texas with heavy rain, strong winds as it moves across US state

 ‘Deadly storm’

+More than 2 million homes and businesses across Texas lost power as a result of the storm, according to local utilities and PowerOutage.us data.

+Internet connectivity monitor NetBlocks on Monday also reported “significant declines” in connectivity in parts of the state, including the Houston area, after Beryl made landfall.

-Acting Texas Governor Dan Patrick on Sunday declared 120 counties in the state to be disaster areas, warning that Beryl “will be a deadly storm for people who are directly in that path”.
+A day earlier, acting Texas Governor Dan Patrick declared 120 counties in the state to be disaster areas, warning that Beryl “will be a deadly storm for people who are directly in that path”.

 As the storm approached, residents hurried to board up windows and stock up on fuel.